 - Locating a broker - While you can do this alone, you’re going to want some big guns behind you and your budding brand.
 A broker will help you learn the ropes and provide you with some leads to work (obviously, offrs.com is both the fast and long-term solution when it comes to leads).

-- Continuing education - Again, you’re never completely finished with real estate training and as an industry professional, you’ll be expected to continue studying up on real estate.
+- Continuing education - Again, you’re never completely finished with real estate training and as an industry professional, you’ll be expected to continue studying up on RE.
 Your community and your business will rely on you truly owning these concepts (even as they evolve over time).
 Our recommendation: own it.

 - Budgeting - Hugs and high-fives won’t pay your phone bill.
-So you’re going to want to get really close and familiar with your real estate operations budget.
+So you’re going to want to get really close and familiar with your operations budget.
 This will be for things like marketing materials (which are usually more expensive the first go around) but also your time.
 Budgeting your time efficiently is an often-overlooked mistake new agents make.
 Under-commit, over-deliver… but work, work, work…

 - Work it - As mentioned in the last item, you now have no excuses to get out there and work it.
 However, work it smart.
 Just because you’re encouraged to put some sweat into your new farm doesn’t mean you can’t use tools like a tractor.
 Be smart, employ smart tools and work it.